A pastor, a football star, and the battle for a key Senate seat

 Along the way, Mr. Walker met Donald Trump, who owned the first pro team he played on and became a mentor.
 The former president’s endorsement last fall allowed Mr. Walker to sail through the GOP primary.

-On the trail, Mr. Walker has maintained an “I’m just a country boy” posture, in contrast to Reverend Warnock, who holds a PhD and leans into his erudition.
+On the trail, Mr. Walker has maintained an “I’m just a country boy” posture, in contrast to Reverend Warnock, who holds a Ph.D. and leans into his erudition.
 In the run-up to the candidates’ only debate, the former football star tried to lower expectations, telling reporters: “I’m not that smart,” but adding, “I will do my best.”

 He frequently describes himself as a Christian man, starting each rally by acknowledging Jesus Christ as his Lord and accusing Reverend Warnock of cherry-picking from the Bible to justify his politics – including the senator’s support for a woman’s right to choose an abortion.
 “If you read the Bible more, God said, ‘Choose life,’ ” Mr. Walker said in the debate.